 If you love raspberry bars, just wait until you try these Raspberry Coconut Oat Bars.
 With their oat and coconut shortbread crust, sweet raspberry filling, and crumb topping, these bars are irresistible!

 Before we moved to New York, we lived in a small town where shopping for non-standard groceries could be a challenge.
 So, I understand having limited access to ingredients.
 Case in point: unsweetened coconut.

-Unsweetened coconut, though, is more about the coconut than the sweet.
+Unsweetened coconut is more about the coconut than the sweet.
 It just tastes like coconut.
 What a novel idea, huh?
 It really is worth the search.
-(If you are unable to find unsweetened coconut locally, you can find it easily online at King Arthur Flour.)

 There’s a little extra salt in the crust, which instantly make them a sweet & salty winner with me.
 Plus, raspberries and coconut are always a favorite combination.

-- 12 tablespoons unsalted butter, cut into small pieces
+12 tablespoons (170g) unsalted butter, cold and cut into small pieces

 - Preheat oven to 350°F.

 - Spread the coconut on a baking sheet.
 Toast 2-3 minutes.
 Remove from the oven and allow to cool.

 - Grease a 9"x 13"x 2" baking pan.
 Line the bottom with parchment paper.

 - Using an electric mixer on low speed, mix the flour, brown sugar, granulated sugar, and salt until combined.
 Add the butter and continue mixing until the dough begins to come together.
 Mix in the coconut and oats.